mewt/unk/README.md

 Use hot glue instead.
 Hot glue is quite strong to hold your switches but very easy to remove in case that you want to change some bad switches.

 I've seen some videos of making handwired keyboard and got some idea for better handwiring.
-I'll be using 0.35mm magnet coil wire.
+I'll be using ~~0.35mm magnet coil wire~~ single core copper wire.

 #### 20299624